syegres/fix8/README.md

 Fix8 requires the following third-party software (header files and libraries) being installed to build properly:

+This release now uses cmake.
+The build will download and build the default dependencies - poco, tcmalloc and gtest.

 - Poco C++ Libraries [basic edition](http://pocoproject.org/download/index.html)

 Additional libraries are needed for building on Windows, [see here](https://fix8engine.atlassian.net/wiki/x/EICW).